Etiquetas:

 As she [ . . . ] in my eyes and [ . . . ]

-When he came on my and entered the room
+When he came on my door and entered the room

-Why they call me it I do not know for my name was Day
+Why call me it I do not know for my name was Elisa Day

 On the second day I brought her a flower

-She was more than any woman I'd seen
+She was more any woman I'd seen

-I said, 'Do you know where the wild roses grow so sweet and scarlet and free?'
+I said, 'Do you where the roses so and scarlet and free?'

-On the second day he smiled with a rose
+On the second day he a rose

 I nodded my head, as I lay on the bed

-'If I you the will you follow?'
+'If I you the roses you follow?'

-They me The Rose but my was Elisa Day
+They call me The Wild Rose but my was Elisa Day

-Why they me it I do not know for my name was Elisa Day
+Why they call me it I do not for my name was Day

-On the third day he took me to the river
+On the day he took me to the river

 He gave me the roses and we kissed

-And she lay on the bank, the wind as a thief
+And she lay on the bank, the light as a thief

 As she [ . . . ] in my eyes and [ . . . ]

-When he came on my and entered the room
+When he came on my door and entered the room

-Why they call me it I do not know for my name was Day
+Why call me it I do not know for my name was Elisa Day

 On the second day I brought her a flower

-She was more than any woman I'd seen
+She was more any woman I'd seen

-I said, 'Do you know where the wild roses grow so sweet and scarlet and free?'
+I said, 'Do you where the roses so and scarlet and free?'

-On the second day he smiled with a rose
+On the second day he a rose

 I nodded my head, as I lay on the bed

-'If I you the will you follow?'
+'If I you the roses you follow?'

-They me The Rose but my was Elisa Day
+They call me The Wild Rose but my was Elisa Day

-Why they me it I do not know for my name was Elisa Day
+Why they call me it I do not for my name was Day

-On the third day he took me to the river
+On the day he took me to the river

 He gave me the roses and we kissed

-And she lay on the bank, the wind as a thief
+And she lay on the bank, the light as a thief

 Click en la palabra para obtener su definición.